natewoodward/natewoodward.github.io/_posts/2019-11-25-process-substitution-and-race-conditions.md

 } 2>&1 | tee -a "prog.log"
 ```

-So that's my preferred solution.
+So that's my preferred solution for duplicating a script's output to a log file.

 <!--
 ### Footnotes